-It wasn’t only the robust odors themselves that gave shape to an era, but also the controversy of their names, the decadence of their ad campaigns, and their ability to spark rabid loyalty in consumers (so much so that one celebrity was even buried with a bottle of his favorite eau de ’80s.)
-Here are 11 bodacious scents that were the quintessence of the “Me” Decade.
+It wasn’t only the robust perfumes themselves that gave shape to an era, but also the controversy of their names, the decadence of their ad campaigns, and their ability to spark rabid loyalty in consumers (so much so that one celebrity was even buried with a bottle of his favorite eau de ’80s.)
+Here are 11 bodacious scents that were the quintessence of the post-Me Decade.

-For Opium’s 1977 launch party, Yves Saint Laurent rented a ship called the Peking to sail New York’s East Harbor, with Truman Capote as its captain.
-The boat was draped in rich red, gold, and purple, while an enormous statue of the Buddha rounded out what the media would describe as its “Oriental theme.”
-The Los Angeles Times would report a Studio 54-esque atmosphere: “More people were snorting cocaine in the bathroom than ingesting 13,000 oysters, clams, and mussels on the disco deck.
+Yves Saint Laurent debuted Opium, a “warm floral” fragrance with notes of cloves, rose, myrrh, and sandalwood, in 1977.
+For its launch party, the fashion house rented a ship called the Peking to sail New York’s harbor—with Truman Capote as its captain—draped in rich red, gold, and purple, while an enormous statue of the Buddha rounded out what the media would describe as an “Oriental theme.”
+The Los Angeles Times reported a Studio 54-like atmosphere: “More people were snorting cocaine in the bathroom than ingesting 13,000 oysters, clams, and mussels on the disco deck.
 People were actually having sex on a lower deck.”
 Diana Vreeland was on board the ship, and model Jerry Hall, who began dating Mick Jagger around the same time, was the face of the ad campaign.

 The controversy did little to curb the perfume’s market appeal, and the spicy, lingering scent became an ’80s powerhouse, paving the way for equally audacious perfumes.
 Opium hadn’t, however, experienced its last brush with controversy.
 Other groups would complain of Opium’s tawdry sexuality and glorification of drug use well into the 2000s.

-Somehow, however, Love’s Baby Soft managed to become a true ’80s power perfume among the tween (or “preteen,” as the age group was called back then) and teen set.
+But Love’s Baby Soft, sold at drugstores nationwide, managed to become a true ’80s power perfume among the tween (or “preteen,” as the age group was called back then) and teen set.
 It probably helped that the perfume itself smelled like the lid had blasted off an economy-size bottle of baby powder and heavily dusted the person wearing it.
-It also most definitely helped that Love’s had dramatically changed its ad campaign to depict a tomboyish yet very stylish girl, hanging with the guys, accompanied by the slogan, “Underneath it all, she’s baby soft.”
+It also helped that by 1980, Love’s changed its ad campaign to depict tween girls hanging at an innocent party with tween boys.

-The only thing truly worth talking about when it comes to Christian Dior’s 1985 perfume Poison was its immediately recognizable and indescribably heavy yet mutable smell.
-While Love’s Baby Soft delivered a baby-powder bomb, Poison was nuclear grape gum.
-It was a scent that elbowed its way into a room, monopolized the conversation, and (maybe charmingly) overstayed its welcome.
+Christian Dior’s 1985 perfume Poison had an immediately recognizable, indescribably heavy, and mutable smell like overpowering grape-flavored gum.
+(Officially, it had notes of orange blossom, plum, tuberose, jasmine, amber, and musk.)
+It was a scent that elbowed its way into a room, monopolized the conversation, and, maybe charmingly, overstayed its welcome.
 It could be deliciously intoxicating and nauseatingly headache-inducing.
-It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your professors at graduation.
+It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your boyfriends.

-In a 1972 trend piece about musk oil having recently become popular, TIME quoted Bernard Mitchell, president of Jovan, Inc., as saying, “The scent will stay with you maybe four days.
+In a 1972 trend piece about musk oil having recently become popular, Bernard Mitchell, then-president of Jovan, Inc., opined, “The scent will stay with you maybe four days.
 It doesn’t wash off when you swim or bathe.”
-Based on its potency alone, Jovan Musk was certainly positioned to transition from a mere patchouli alternative (it was the ‘70s, man) to an ’80s power perfume.
-But then enter the Rolling Stones, and Jovan Musk truly became a contender.
+Based on its potency alone, Jovan Musk was certainly positioned to transition from a mere patchouli alternative to an ’80s power perfume.
+Then the Rolling Stones entered the chat and Jovan Musk truly became a contender.

-In 1981, Jovan paid the Rolling Stones $1 million to put the brand’s name on the tickets sold during the band’s American “Tattoo You” tour.
-It was the first brand to sponsor a rock tour, and the practice soon became a music-industry standard.
-In a November 2009 article, Guardian rock critic Alexis Petridis referred to Jovan Musk as cheap cologne and wrote of the corporate sponsorship, “Here was early evidence of the Stones’ redoubtable refusal to let dignity get in the way of making cash.”
-Though the Stones probably couldn’t lend Jovan the cachet of parfums like Opium, Obsession, or Poison, the band did give it some clout at the drugstore.
+In 1981, Jovan paid the Rolling Stones $1 million to put the brand’s name on the tickets sold during the band’s “Tattoo You” tour of America.
+It was the first brand to sponsor a rock tour, and the practice soon became a music industry standard.
+“Here was early evidence of the Stones’ redoubtable refusal to let dignity get in the way of making cash,” wrote The Guardian rock critic Alexis Petridis in 2009.

 Jovan didn’t stop at celebrity endorsements in its appeal to ’80s consumers; it also jumped on the sexy train.
-After creating an over-the-top 1984 commercial (above) featuring a jingle that actually included the phrase “Sexy-igniting!,” in 1987 Jovan hired Adrian Lyne, director of steamy ’80s blockbusters Flashdance, 9½ Weeks, and Fatal Attraction, to create a commercial with the theme of “What Is Sexy?”
-The question was answered rapid-fire with 29 images in 30 dizzying seconds.
+After creating an over-the-top 1984 commercial (above), Jovan hired Adrian Lyne, director of steamy ’80s blockbusters Flashdance, 9½ Weeks, and Fatal Attraction, in 1987 to create a commercial with the theme “What is sexy?”
+The question was answered with 29 provocative images in 30 dizzying seconds.

 While garish sexuality was practically a guaranteed seller of scents in the ’80s, unabashed status was its own powerful market force.
 And nothing said status like Giorgio.